 Setting the Venue

 I also need to decide on the best venue for the party.
-If my home can comfortably accommodate the guests, I prefer to host it there, as it allows me to create a cozy and personalized atmosphere.
+If your home can comfortably accommodate your guests, host a fun house party!
+It will allow you to create a cozy and personalized atmosphere in the comfort of your own home.

 Alternatively, I look for a suitable location, such as a community center or a rented space that provides the necessary amenities and ample room for my guests.